 Timeline: MVP in 6–10 weeks.

 Cost: Low to medium.
-Django hosting: $20–$150/month for small apps.
+Django hosting: $20–$150/mo for small apps.
 Development cost is mid-range.

-5. Vue.js (Frontend Framework)
+5. Vue.js (frontend framework)

 What it is: Progressive JavaScript framework for building UIs.
 Lower barrier to entry than React.